A person should stomp, yell and give mean looks to a person when using Kelso's Choices?

 How many Kelso choices is a student encouraged to try before telling an adult?

-Two - if after two the problem is still there, or it has gotten bigger, tell an adult.
+2 or 3 - if the problem is still there tell a trusted adult.

 Small problems are scary, dangerous, unsafe or involve someone who could get hurt.